 Recent evidence indicates that angiotensin II is an important activator of cancer cell inflammation and angiogenesis via several signaling events mediated mainly through AT1R (11-19).
-AT2R's involvement has been controversial and not properly investigated.
+AT2R's involvement has been controversial and not properly investigated (28).
 High levels of AT2R have been demonstrated in several types of cancer (32-36).
-We showed recently that AT2R plays a critical role in PDAC lipogenesis through regulating AMPK activity (31).
-In this research study, we demonstrated that blocking AT2R elicited anti-proliferative, anti-migratory, and anti-invasive properties of MiaPaca-2 and AsPC-1 pancreatic cancer cell lines.
-Also, silencing AT2R correlated with lower mRNA expressions of key pro-inflammatory, pro-metastatic, and ROS-inductive genes.
-Lastly, AT2R silencing was correlated with a significant reduction of NFkB activity while addition of AT2R agonist increased such activity.
-Based on these results, we introduce AT2R as a key player in PDAC progression mainly that acts by activating inflammation and invasion via NFkB regulation.

-While proliferative effect of AT2R in PDAC seems to be consistent with studies evaluating AT2R effect on various tumors (33-35), there have also been experiments detailing anti-proliferative effects of AT2R in other tissue-specific tumors (28).
-Accordingly, AT2R might seems to generate differential proliferative effects depending on tissue origin.
-Similarly, the pro-migratory and invasive nature of AT2R appears to be validated by evidence demonstrating a dual-role of AT1R and AT2R in invasion.
-However, few studies that have claimed an AT2R-mediated invasion concurrently showed AT2R-mediated anti-proliferation (28), a clear deviation from our findings in PDAC.
+Recently we showed that AT2R plays a critical role in PDAC lipogenesis through regulating AMPK activity (31).
+Proliferative effect of AT2R in PDAC cell lines seems to be consistent with other studies evaluating AT2R effect on various tumors (33-35).
+Similarly, the pro-migratory and invasive nature of AT2R appears to be validated by evidence demonstrating a dual (complimentary) role of AT1R and AT2R.
+In contrast, there have also been experiments detailing an opposite, anti-proliferative effects of AT2R in other tissue-specific tumors (28), a clear deviation from our findings in PDAC.
+Accordingly, AT2R might seem to generate differential proliferative effects depending on tissue origin.
 An explanation for such discrepancies has yet to be determined.
 Furthermore, more studies to discern the individual roles for AT1R and AT2R are necessary to determine whether their effects are complimentary.

 Previous studies have implicated NAPDH oxidase in the development and progression of pancreatic cancer via the production of reactive oxygen species.
-ROS accumulation promotes pancreatic cancer survival by inhibiting apoptosis (36) and enhances endothelial tumor growth in murine models (37).
+ROS accumulation promotes pancreatic cancer survival by inhibiting apoptosis

+(36) and enhances endothelial tumor growth in murine models (37).
 Furthermore, angiotensin II has been shown to induce ROS production via the type I receptor (38).
 Our findings indicate that blockade of AT2R reduces expression of NADPH isoforms Nox1, Nox3, Nox4, and Nox5, which ultimately decreases ROS levels.
 Hence, AT2R blockade may reduce cell survival through reduction of the Nox genes.

 The lethality of pancreatic ductal adenocarcinoma is attributed to its metastasis through the extracellular matrix (ECM).
 Both tumor cell movement and growth are controlled by integrins that interact with ECM proteins, such as fibronectin.
-The major integrin responsible for fibronectin binding is $\alpha 5\beta 1$, which is crucial for invasive and metastatic potential of cancer.
-Correlated with $\alpha 5$ -subunit expression (39), matrix metalloproteinases help break down the extracellular matrix and further allow malignant tumors to invade surrounding tissue.
+The major integrin responsible for fibronectin binding is α5β1, which is crucial for invasive and metastatic potential of cancer.
+Correlated with α5-subunit expression (39), matrix metalloproteinases help break down the extracellular matrix and further allow malignant tumors to invade surrounding tissue.
 Thus, the overexpression of MMPs has been intimately linked with highly aggressive cancers, such as ovarian, melanoma, breast, and colorectal.
-Another necessary component of metastasis and tumor progression is osteopontin (OPN), which has been shown to confer a migratory phenotype (40).
-Our study showed that silencing of AT2R significantly (p<0.05) reduced the expression of all those pro-invasive genes (MMP-2, MMP-9, OPN, α 5 integrin) that resulted in reduction of invasive nature of MiaPaca-2 and AsPC-1 pancreatic cancer cell lines.
+Another necessary component of metastasis and tumor progression is osteopontin (OPN), which has been shown to confer a migratory phenotype (40).Our study showed that silencing of AT2R significantly (p<0.05) reduced the expression of all those pro-invasive genes (MMP-2, MMP-9, OPN, α5 integrin) that resulted in reduction of invasive nature of MiaPaca-2 and AsPC-1 pancreatic cancer cell lines.